Catherine Jacob (actress): 2012–present: Theater, television and cinema

 In 2014, she played two supporting roles in two movies: L'Ex de ma vie with Géraldine Nakache and Kim Rossi Stuart, and Lili Rose with Mehdi Dehbi.
 She also starred in the TV movie Tout est permis, directed by Émilie Deleuze, with Judith Chemla.
 She appeared in a couple of episodes of Scènes de ménages, playing the daughter of Marion Game and Gérard Hernandez's characters.
 She has also shot advertisements for Canalsat.

 In 2015, she starred in two TV movies: Lettre à France directed by Stéphane Clavier, with Julie Ferrier and Merci pour tout, Charles with Charlotte de Turckheim and Claudia Tagbo for France 2.
 She also appeared in two episodes of the TV series Nos chers voisins for TF1.
 Catherine Jacob was also on stage with Madame in which she played a prostitute who tells her memoirs.
 She was alone on stage and her performance was hailed by critics.
-She's also a part of the show Elles se croient toutes Joly with other actresses to pay tribute to the comedian Sylvie Joly.
-In April, she read on stage some letters of the Royallieu-Compiègne internment camp's deportees.
+She was also part of the show Elles se croient toutes Joly with other actresses paying tribute to the comedian Sylvie Joly.
+In April, she read on stage some letters written by deportees of the Royallieu-Compiègne internment camp.

-In 2016, she appeared in Joséphine s'arrondit directed by Marilou Berry.
+In 2016, she appeared in Joséphine s'arrondit, directed by Marilou Berry.
 She also starred in three TV movies: Murders at Avignon, with Lætitia Milot for France 3, Baisers cachés with Patrick Timsit, and 3 Mariages et 1 coup de foudre with Helena Noguerra and Mylène Demongeot for France 2.
 In the theater, she appeared in L'impresario delle Smirne written by Carlo Goldoni, with Nicolas Vaude.
-She also joined the TV show Conseil d'indiscipline, broadcast on Paris Première and hosted by Jean-Louis Debré for which she was a columnist for a couple of shows.
+She also joined the TV show Conseil d'indiscipline, broadcast on Paris Première and hosted by Jean-Louis Debré, for which she was a columnist for a couple of shows.
 In April, she was the godmother of the 19th Dinard Comedy Festival.